dnguyen800/dnguyen800.github.io/_posts/2019-04-26-streaming-media-device.md

 ## Amazon Fire TV

-**With the feud between Amazon and Google now [over](https://arstechnica.com/gadgets/2019/04/amazon-and-google-settle-feud-bring-youtube-back-to-fire-tv-devices/) and Youtube and Youtube TV apps are coming to Fire TV in 2019, the [Amazon Fire TV Stick 4K](https://amzn.to/2F9w3cm) becomes the cheapest, high quality 4K streaming device available.** I recently purchased one for $25, and I'm happy to say that the user experience is comparable to my Roku recommendation, sans Youtube TV and a more annoying, ad-filled user interface.
-I still prefer Roku's cleaner interface, but the Fire TV Stick 4K is really good value for the price.
+**With the feud between Amazon and Google [over](https://arstechnica.com/gadgets/2019/04/amazon-and-google-settle-feud-bring-youtube-back-to-fire-tv-devices/) and Youtube and Youtube TV apps now available on Fire TV, the [Amazon Fire TV Stick 4K](https://amzn.to/2F9w3cm) becomes the cheapest, high quality 4K streaming device available.** I recently purchased one for $25, and I'm happy to say that the user experience is comparable to my Roku recommendation, sans Youtube TV and a more annoying, ad-filled user interface.
+I still prefer Roku's cleaner interface, but the Fire TV Stick 4K is a good value for the price.

+The worst thing about the Fire TV is the Home Assistant integration, which often breaks due to Fire TV updates.
+My Fire TV Stick frequently disconnects from Home Assistant (think every few seconds), making it unreliable for lighting automation.
+There are always people actively working on the integration, so maybe one day it will work properly.

-There are so many subtle differences between these media devices worth noting--as bullet lists, of course.
+There are more subtle differences between these media devices worth noting below--as bullet lists, of course.

 ### User interface
 <ul class="fa-ul">
-  <li><span class="fa-li" ><i class="fas fa-minus"></i></span>The Fire TV UI is barely acceptable with the sponsored ads and content always in your face.
-It takes a few additional seconds to navigate through to the content you want. </li>
+  <li><span class="fa-li" ><i class="fas fa-minus"></i></span>The Fire TV UI is barely acceptable with the sponsored ads and content that is always in your face.
+It takes a few additional seconds to navigate to the content you want. </li>
   <li><span class="fa-li" ><i class="fas fa-minus"></i></span>A Fire TV mobile app exists and is a fully functional remote but nothing more.
 You can launch apps from it too.</li>
 </ul>